erachain/Erachain-Node/README.md

 **-dbschain=rocksdb | mapdb | fast**
 Select DataBase for dataChain. rocksdb - RocksDB or mapdb - MapDB or fast - it si complex DB for fast speed (default).
 Default: `mapdb`. `fast` and `rocksdb` is experimental now.

+### runARGS
+Use file `runARGS.txt` for get command line arguments for simle run Erachain.

 ## Bath files
 Examples for batch (command) files for start with forging and loop restart see in `\z_bath_examples`